 Three Suggested Exercises

 - Walking for 30 minutes a day may not only satisfy your daily workout but keep your heart healthy and your body moving.
 Since walking is such a low non-strenuous workout, it is considered to be one of the safest exercises a woman can perform.
 It is also free, mostly accessible to everyone, and can be done indoors or outside — making this a fan favourite.
 Be sure to practice social distancing here.

 - Swimming, while also a low impact exercise, is not always an option for everyone.
-For those that do have this outlet, it is great for women who may be experiencing aches and pains since it doesn’t require any weight-bearing.
+It is great for women who may be experiencing aches and pains for those who do have this outlet since it doesn’t require any weight-bearing.
 It can also help women cool off on hot days.

 - Kegels is the six-letter word that starts with a k and is thrown around frequently when discussing pregnancy — and rightfully so.
 This exercise can indeed be done anywhere, anytime.
 It helps to engage your pelvic floor, which may come in handy throughout your pregnancy, during labour, and after you give birth.
 In short, you want to squeeze your pelvic floor muscles as if you were trying to stop the flow of urine.
 Quick, easy, and effective.

 Staying active is always a good thing before and during pregnancy.
 You can set yourself up with a simple approach and some basic exercises.
-You will better physically and mentally and your body will be better prepared for when the baby arrives.
+You will be better physically and mentally, and your body will be better prepared for when the baby arrives.

 Written by Chelsea D.

 Chelsea is a mum of one and pregnant with another.
 She writes about pregnancy, parenting, and body positivity.